 SBDSKTikcet.createTicket() method to create a new ticket on the Desk server either before or after a customer's initial message.
-Once created, you can retrieve the information of the ticket and its group channel in the
+Once created, you can retrieve the information on the ticket and its group channel in

 ticket.channel through the callback from the server.
 When a customer sends the first message, the ticket is assigned to an available agent by the Desk server while messages are sent and received through the Chat SDK.